 By default, Text antialiasing mode is set to Force because the font's antialiasing instructions are meant for horizontal text only, and it is common for text to be rotated in a GIS application.
-You can set Text antialiasing mode to Normal, where antialiasing is directed by the font file, or None, where antialiasing is disabled.
+You can set Text antialiasing mode to Normal, in which antialiasing is directed by the font file, or None, in which antialiasing is disabled.

 The Stereoscopic mode option controls stereoscopic rendering, which provides the illusion of depth from your flat monitor by creating two separate images, one for each eye.
 By default, Stereoscopic mode is disabled.